Exodromy: conditions for oriented fiber products

-In this subsection we provide a few examples of (oriented) squares that are easily seen to satisfy the Beck--Chevalley condition.
+In this section we provide a few examples of (oriented) squares that are easily seen to satisfy the \basechange condition.
 None of these examples are used in the sequel.
 The first two examples are due to an observation of Gabber \cite[Exposé XI, Remarque 4.9]{MR3309086}.

 \begin{exm} Let $ \flowerstar \colon \fromto{\XX}{\ZZ} $ be a geometric morphism of \topoi.
-Then from the equivalence $ \Psi_f^{\ast} \equivalent \pr_{1,\ast} \colon \fromto{\orientedpull{\XX}{\ZZ}{\ZZ}}{\XX} $ and the fact that $ \pr_{2,\ast} \Psi_{f,\ast} \equivalent \flowerstar $ (\Cref{prop:nearbycycleslocal}), we have equivalences
+Then from the equivalence $ \near_f^{\ast} \equivalent \pr_{1,\ast} \colon \fromto{\orientedpull{\XX}{\ZZ}{\ZZ}}{\XX} $ and the fact that $ \pr_{2,\ast} \near_{f,\ast} \equivalent \flowerstar $ (\Cref{prop:nearbycycleslocal}), we have equivalences